FCNet: A Convolutional Neural Network for Arbitrary-Length Exposure Estimation: Proposed Fusion-Correction Network

 where $\mathbf{O}^{i}$ is the output image of $i$-{th} FC block and $\mathbf{G}^{i}$ is the $i$-{th} pyramid layer decomposed from the ground truth image $\mathbf{G}$. ${h_i}={\frac{1}{2^{i-1}}h}$ and ${w_i}={\frac{1}{2^{i-1}}w}$ are the height and width of $\mathbf{O}^{i}$.
 The pyramid reconstruction loss $\mathcal{L}_{pr}$ supervises the intermediate output of each FC block, making our FCNet robust to large exposure deviation during the reconstruction.
 Our ablation study in \S\ref{sec:ablation} also validates the effectiveness of the pyramid reconstruction loss on exposure correction.

 \textbf{Pyramid spatial consistency loss}.
 To improve our FCNet robustness upon challenging images with large homogeneous regions, here we propose a pyramid spatial consistency loss ${\mathcal{L}_{ps}}$ to preserve the difference of neighboring regions between the output image and its corresponding ground-truth.
-Inspired by~\cite{guo2020zero}, we divide the image $\mathbf{O}^{i}$ (output by the FC block at layer $i$) and the $i$-th pyramid ground-truth layer $\mathbf{G}^{i}$ into two sets of $M$ corresponding regions, and penalty the discrepancy between the image $\mathbf{O}^{i}$ and the layer $\mathbf{G}^{i}$ on the average difference between the $j$-th ($j=1,...,M$) region and its neighboring regions.
-Specifically, the ${\mathcal{L}_{ps}}$ is defined as:
+Inspired by~\cite{guo2020zero}, we divide the image $\mathbf{O}^{i}$ (output by the FC block at layer $i$) and the $i$-th pyramid ground-truth layer $\mathbf{G}^{i}$ into two sets of $M$ corresponding regions, and penalize the discrepancy between the image $\mathbf{O}^{i}$ and the layer $\mathbf{G}^{i}$ on the average difference between the $j$-th ($j=1,...,M$) region and its neighboring regions.
+Specifically, we perform average pooling on all elements in the divided regions, and calculate the differences between each pixel and its neighbors in the pooled regions for the image $\mathbf{O}^{i}$ and the layer $\mathbf{G}^{i}$, respectively.
+Then we measure the discrepancy of spatial consistency between the image $\mathbf{O}^{i}$ and the layer $\mathbf{G}^{i}$ by mean squared error.
+Formally, the ${\mathcal{L}_{ps}}$ is defined as: